Skip to main content

 Contact

-The Fellowship Advancement Fund seeks to deepen our investment in past Open Society-U.S. fellowship recipients by supporting their ongoing leadership, the elevation and expansion of their work, and their sustainability and impact in movements and organizations across various fields.
-This fund promotes education of communities and individuals working to end inequality and injustice within the United States and the world beyond.
+The Fellowship Advancement Fund seeks to deepen our investment in past Open Society–United States fellowship recipients by supporting their ongoing leadership, sustainability, and impact in movements and organizations across various fields.

 Eligibility Criteria

-The Fellowship Advancement Fund will support past fellowship recipients from the following Open Society-U.S. fellowships programs:
+The Fellowship Advancement Fund will support past fellowship recipients from the following Open Society-U.S. fellowship programs:

 • Baltimore Community Fellowships